CPR Hands Placement for Adults

-Correct CPR hand placement is essential to ensure an optimal physiologic response to chest compressions.
-For adults, the hand position for chest compression is in the center of the chest between the nipples.
+Proper hand placement in CPR is crucial for effective chest compressions.
+For adults, place your hands in the center of the chest, between the nipples.
 Follow these chest compression steps to make sure that you are set correctly:

 1. Place the heel of your one hand in the center of the chest.